-At modern research universities, scholars tend to reside in departments in such departments as English, American Studies,

-Philosophy, and History.
-However, all disciplines rely on a scholarly methodology when they conduct debates about ideas. texts. and events.
-Additionally, some of the activities of scholars appear within the methodologies of other research communities that appear within writingcommons.com ability especially the to summarize and paraphrase the work of others and the ability to dissect and critique the reasoning of other writers.
+At modern research universities, scholars tend to reside in departments in such departments as English, and History.
+However, all disciplines rely on a scholarly methodology when they conduct debates about ideas, texts, and events.
+Additionally, some of the activities of scholars appear within the methodologies of other research communities that appear within writingcommons.com - especially the ability to summarize and paraphrase the work of others and the ability to dissect and critique the reasoning of other writers.